Graduate Students

 Email

-Caroline Miles is a first-year PhD student in the Department of Sociology and Criminology specializing in Medical Sociology.
+Caroline Miles is a PhD student in the Department of Sociology and Criminology specializing in Medical Sociology.
 Taking a qualitative approach, her research interests include disability studies, accessibility for individuals with disabilities, and racial and ethnic disparities.
 She received her Bachelors in Arts from Suffolk University in Boston, Massachusetts.

 Email